What kind of experience will my child have at Bloom?

 How is student progress measured?

 Learners will practice constructing, demonstrating, and communicating learning in meaningful ways, and progress will be measured individually through ongoing observation and self-reflection.
-Individual strengths and challenges, as well as step-by-step plans on how we’ll address them at Bloom, are observed and shared with parents
+Individual strengths and challenges, as well as step-by-step plans on how we’ll address them at Bloom, are observed and shared with parents.

-Learners may also build a personal portfolio that contains work samples (video of a completed project, a written interview, a book review mind map, photos of artwork, pages showcasing new math skills), items of self-reflection (written, recorded audio or video, narrated, drawn), as well as staff narratives based on thoughtful observation and personal interactions, shared with parents during meetings.
+Learners may also build a personal portfolio that contains work samples (video of a completed project, a written interview, a book review mind map, photos of artwork, pages showcasing new math skills), items of self-reflection (written, recorded audio or video, narrated, drawn), as well as staff feedback based on thoughtful observation and personal interactions, shared with parents during meetings.

 Where are you located?